astraylinux/study/tools/mongo_c/README.md

 #Use Mongo C Driver To Upsert Data.

-Recently, I try to optimized a python module which accepts json string from redis-server and update-insert to mongodb.
+Recently, I have tried to optimize a python module which accepts json string from redis-server and update-insert to Mongodb.
 The performance of **pymongo** is terrible, and because of the [GIL](https://en.wikipedia.org/wiki/Global_Interpreter_Lock), I even can't improve the performance through multi thread.
 So, I try to figure out by use C language.

-The mongodb development library of 'C' is [**mongo-c-driver**](https://github.com/mongodb/mongo-c-driver).
+The Mongodb development library of 'C' is [**mongo-c-driver**](https://github.com/mongodb/mongo-c-driver).
 Install it.

-In 'mongo-c-driver', the main data structure is not 'json', It use 'bson'([libbson](https://github.com/mongodb/libbson)) to intead.
-If you want to study libbson through the doc, you could use the command 'yelp' to open it(If you are using a linux with GUI) or covert the [Mallard](http://projectmallard.org/) to html.
+In 'mongo-c-driver', the main data structure is not 'json', It uses 'Bson'([libbson](https://github.com/mongodb/libbson)) to instead.
+If you want to study libbson through the doc, you could use the command 'yelp' to open it(If you are using a Linux with GUI) or covert the [Mallard](http://projectmallard.org/) to Html.
 ```bash
 yelp-build html *.page
 ```